 As a foodie traveler, I visited Orange Beach to dine at the area’s restaurants, and there are many tasty options only a short drive from this hotel.

 Lastly, I truly enjoyed how the airy rooms made me feel like I was staying at a beachfront boutique hotel.
-Yet, I was actually earning Hilton Honors points and had all the convenient amenities of a DoubleTree hotel.
+Yet, I was actually earning Hilton Honors points and had all the convenient amenities of a DoubleTree by Hilton hotel — including that delicious chocolate chip cookie!

 Save this post to your Orange Beach, Alabama, or other vacation planning board on Pinterest for future reference!